jgraph/www.diagrams.net-source/doc/faq/migrate-drawio-dc-server-confluence-cloud.md

 draw.io macros either reference diagram attachments attached to that page (most commonly), or contain a ``Page ID`` which is the Confluence page ID that the diagram exists on.

-All draw.io attachments and macro are migrated as part of your standard Confluence migration.
-Our migration steps migrate no data.
+All draw.io diagram attachments and macros are migrated as part of your standard Confluence migration.
+Our migration steps migrate no diagram data.

-The issue when you migrate across Confluence instances is that Page IDs change.
+The issue when you migrate across Confluence instances is that ``Page IDs`` change.
+This migration step isn't a data migration step, it's, mainly, a "fix pageIDs" migration step.

 The draw.io migration tool doesn't migrate any data, it replaces the ``Page IDs`` with ``SPACE/PAGENAME`` where necessary in your Data Center/Server instance:
 * **Diagrams with links on shapes** that link to a Confluence page, somewhere in your instance contain the ``Page ID`` of the target page.
 * **An embedded diagram using the draw.io embed macro** stores the ``Page ID`` of the page where the original diagram file is attached in the macro.

+**Should I use this new drawio migration tool, or the import/export ``Page IDs`` method?**

+The [new draw.io migration tool](/blog/confluence-drawio-migration.html) in Confluence Data Center/Server 8.0 updates the macros in your server instance first, and avoid problems with inadequate permissions in your Cloud instance.
+We recommend you follow the steps below if you can see the draw.io migration tool in your DC/Server instance administration.

+However, if you are migrating from an older version of Confluence DC/Server, migrating from one Cloud instance to another, or have write permissions to your entire new Cloud instance and are currently using Confluence DC/Server 8.0, you can [use the ``Page IDs`` method to migrate the draw.io diagrams in your instance]().

+## Use the draw.io migration tool to migrate your Confluence 8.0 DC/Server instance

 As a Confluence administrator: